Shacquy/srtpdecrypt/Executables/Linux/Readme.txt

 These executables are provided for convenience.

-You'd better download the sources from https://github.com/gaozehua/SILKCodec and compile yourself.
+You can download the SILK SDK including the decoder tool from https://github.com/gaozehua/SILKCodec and compile yourself.